zrh99199/stevezhu.github.io/_posts/2022-04-28-SteveZhu-HW-2.md

     """
     generate all the movies and tv shows the actor/actress acts
     """
+        #get the name of actor/actress from 'title' class
         actor = response.css('title').get()[7:].split(" - IMDb",1)[0]
         #only look for the div.filmo-row with id like 'actor-...' or 'actress-...'
+        #get the name of the movie from the class div.filmo-row with id started with 'act'
         for movie_tv in response.css('div.filmo-row[id^="act"]'):
             yield {
                 "actor": actor,